The Environment Agency’s role in the development and regulation of a geological disposal facility for radioactive waste.

 As part of their underground investigations, the developer will need to build access shafts and tunnels.
 It’s likely they will also need facilities on the surface, for example to provide ventilation and access.

 The Environment Agency will only grant a revised permit if the application meets its regulatory requirements.
-It would also expect a developer to be able to demonstrate that underground investigations will not affect the safety of the candidate site.
+It would also expect a developer to be able to demonstrate that underground investigations will not affect the long-term environmental safety of the candidate site.

 Building the infrastructure